colinmichaellynch/Easter-Island-Rainfall-Time-Series/README.md

 ![](/Images/distributions.png)

-* The linear regression for the trendline is insignificant (p-value = 0.345, R^2 = 0.0862), meaning that rainfall hasn't changed over the past couple of decades and we may be able to extrapolate to the past
+* The linear regression for the trendline is insignificant (p-value = 0.345, R^2 = 0.0862), meaning that rainfall hasn't changed over the past couple of decades and we may be able to extrapolate to the past.
+In the following figure, the x-axis is time, and the y-axis is some component of rainfall in terms of inches per day.

 ![](/Images/timeSeries.png)

-* The signal to noise ratio from Winter-Holts is 0.175, well below the typical threshold of 3
+* The signal to noise ratio from Winter-Holts is 0.175, well below the typical threshold of 3.

 * This means that the rainfall of one month depends significantly on rainfall from the previous month.
-However, the autocorrelation of 0.186 is small according to Cohen’s thresholds for effect sizes (1992).
+However, the autocorrelation of 0.186 is small according to Cohen’s thresholds for effect sizes.
+In the following figure, the x-axis shows lag (in terms of months) and the y-axis gives the autocorrelation of that lag.
+The dotted line shows the threshold for statistically significant autocorrelations.

 ![](/Images/autocorrelation.png)

 * Together, these results illistrate that rainfall on Easter Island would have appeared random to the ancient inhabitants of the island.

 ## Acknowledgements